OSCAR-CASALS/Avalnche-Accidents-WebScrapper/README.md

 pip install -r requirements.txt
 ```

-To aquire the R dependencies required to process data the following script install.R can be used as following:
+To aquire the R dependencies required to process data the script install.R can be used as following:

 ```
 Rscript install.R